Last updated on

 What You Need to Know About Angel Food Cake

 As you might have seen on my Instagram account, making this cake wasn’t quite as easy as I expected.
 It wasn’t because this is a hard cake to make.
-In fact, there’s only a few ingredients and there’s no decorating.
+In fact, there are only a few ingredients and there’s no decorating.
 Seems simple enough, right?
 Well, the trouble came because I didn’t know everything there is to know about making an angel food cake.
 Once I learned all of the do’s and don’ts, this cake was pretty basic.

 So, to make things as simple and as fool-proof as possible for you, here’s everything you need to know about angel food cake: